Ssegura09/thebridge./README.md

 * Thursday - Finish everything
 * Friday - Project walkthrough, final tests and record presentatoin

-# Miscellaneous/ Brainstorming
-##

-Affirming Messages:
-- You are not alone.
-Here are some helpful resources for you:
-- Congrats, you've taken the first step across the bridge.
-Here are some helpful resources for you:
-- You're one step closer towards regaining self-empowerment in your life.
-Here are some helpful resources for you:
-- etc etc.

 # ** STRETCH GOAL **
 - Create a function where the user can save Resources they can reference back to (I believe this is #saved_resource?)